keijiota/Effect-of-practice-on-motor-planning/README.md

 We conducted a 9 days learning experiment where subjects performed a motor decision task.
 In each day, they performed the task for 5 blocks.
 One block consists of 50 trials of response selection.
 See Ota et al. 2016 for the details.

 # Data structure
-There is 1-by-15 cell in the mat file "learningexp.mat".
+There is a 1-by-15 cell in the mat file "learningexp.mat".
 Each cell corresponds to the data for each participant (15 participants were collected).

 In each cell, it includes a 50-by-6-by-45 matrix.